Luchador/GUD/tools/geditor/docs/CHARACTER_WEAPONS.md

 reset a custom model or scale.
 An unavailable weapon model or failed scene rebuild rolls the edit back.

+The **Starting behavior** dropdown below **Hat** offers **Standard guard** (`0x0002`) and **Do nothing** (`0x0001`).
+Standard guards notice and react to Bond using the game's shared guard AI; equip a weapon separately if they should shoot.
+Newly placed characters use Standard guard.
+Previously placed characters keep their existing behavior, so select Standard guard explicitly for older guards that were created with Do nothing.
+Copies retain the source behavior.

+Other assignments appear as **Action Block 0xNNNN (current)** and are preserved until explicitly replaced.
+Use **Tools > Action Blocks** to assign a custom script.
+A behavior change creates one undo step and is saved with the setup and exported ROM.
+It changes the character's starting AI, so test it after starting the level again; it does not animate the editor preview.

 ## Native representation

 Each hand uses `PROPDEF_COLLECTABLE` records with `PROPFLAG_ASSIGNEDTOCHR` and